 If you operate a business in the northern part of the United States, you know how much of a challenge keeping your facility clean during the winter months can be.
 Even during the summer months, dirt and debris build up quickly, and those effects are only amplified during a cold winter as visitors and employees track in salt, slush, and grit.
+But some things go beyond minor maintenance.
 That’s why prioritizing regular commercial floor cleaning is more critical than during other parts of the year.
 Doing so not only protects your floor systems from permanent damage—it also ensures a safer environment for patrons and employees.

 While commercial cleaning services are the obvious answer for keeping your facility clean throughout the winter, you may be wondering what else you can be doing to streamline the cleaning process and safeguard floors from wintertime damage.
 In this post, we’ll explore a handful of tips to help you accomplish that goal while protecting your infrastructure.

 Believe it or not, you can start simplifying winter cleaning by taking a few proactive steps right now.
 As the leaves continue falling during the autumn season, make sure they don’t build up around doors.
 Clearing away leaves near doorways and other entrances minimizes how many end up inside.
 By preventing these leaves and other autumn debris from entering your building in the first place, you can simplify floor cleaning and create a safer environment, all while protecting hard floors and carpet fibers.